Atinjanki/recSysMovies/README.md

 # recSysMovies
-Content-Based Recommender System for Movies
+A Content-Based Recommender System for  the IMDB Top 250 English movies dataset with detailed information